summernote/awesome-summernote/README.md

  - [summernote-image-attributes](https://github.com/DiemenDesign/summernote-image-attributes)
    - This is a forked and extended version of "summernote-image-title", for those that want a little more control over editable attributes for Images.
  - [summernote-image-shapes](https://github.com/DiemenDesign/summernote-image-shapes)
+   - Adds option with dropdown to the Image Popover to add or remove Bootstrap Image Classes for styling the look and behaviour of images.
  - [summernote-image-title](https://github.com/asiffermann/summernote-image-title)
    - Adds a button to the image popover to edit title and alt attributes.
  - [summernote-save-button](https://github.com/DiemenDesign/summernote-save-button)